Tattling vs Telling

 Note: When beginning this routine, you may receive an influx of slips early on as students come to understand the purpose of the slips.
 Revisit the chart with individuals or the group often.
 When possible, check in with each of the students who submit a slip, even if the incident or concern seems minor to you, in order to validate the student’s feelings and to offer support with how to problem solve with peers.

-Need Something More Engaging And Effective For A Few Students?
+Need Something More Engaging For Your Students?

-Simply request a FREE Centervention educator account and start using our online programs!
+Simply request a FREE Centervention educator account and start using our no-prep, online programs!